Sally Yates told White House aides Flynn was a Russian blackmail risk. 18 days later, he was fired.

 - Trump didn't see Yates' warning as passed to McGahn as cause for removal of Flynn.

-- Trump didn't believe Yates wasn't telling the truth about Flynn.
+- Trump didn't believe Yates was telling the truth about Flynn.

 There's just no other options to explain why it took 18 days between Yates' telling McGahn that one of Trump's top national security advisers was compromised by Russia and that adviser being fired.
 And that, when Flynn was fired, the reason given was that he had not told the truth to the vice president as opposed to the fact that he was a prime target for Russian blackmail.